kurianbenoy/Tensorflow-2.0-notebooks/README.md

 # Tensorflow-2.0-notebooks

+- Some of notebooks which are written by me using tensorflow.
+I am daily reading all the docs in keras.io presently.
+(1 page at a time)

 This respository contains my exploration of the newly released [TensorFlow 2.0](http://tensflow.org/).
 TensorFlow team introduced a lot of new and useful changes in this release; automatic mixed precision training, flexible custom  training, distributed GPU training, enhanced ops for the high-level Keras API are some of my personal favorites.
 You can see all of the new changes [here](https://www.youtube.com/watch?v=kPweUtct2yY).